-(This post was last published on May 4th, 2016.
-It’s been updated for accuracy and completeness.)
+(This post was last published on October 23rd, 2017.
+We’ve updated it for accuracy and completeness.)